Synchronization of endogenous business cycles: Master stability analysis

 where $\boldsymbol \Lambda$ is the matrix with the eigenvalues of $\boldsymbol K \boldsymbol L \boldsymbol K$ on the main diagonal and zero everywhere else.
 Each of the $N$ eigenmodes of $\boldsymbol \zeta_{t}$ can then be written as

 In this basis, the evolution of each eigenmode $i$ only depends upon itself.
-We stress that $i$ now is an eigenvector (corresponding to the eigenvalue $\lambda_i$ of the normalized Laplacian of the network) and \textit{not to an agent}.
-As will be clear in the examples below, the evolution of each eigenmode corresponds to higher-order properties of the network.
+We stress that $i$ now is an eigenvector (corresponding to the eigenvalue $\lambda_i$ of the normalized Laplacian of the network) and \textit{not an agent}.
+As will be clarified in the examples below, the evolution of each eigenmode corresponds to higher-order properties of the network.
 Of course one can retrieve the dynamics of the agents by applying the transformation $\boldsymbol \xi_t = \left( \boldsymbol Q \otimes \boldsymbol I_2 \right) \boldsymbol \zeta_t$.

-The eigenmode $i=1$, corresponds to dynamics parallel to the synchronization manifold (i.e., ``in the same direction as the dynamics'').
+The eigenmode $i=1$ corresponds to the eigenvalue $\lambda_i=0$, and describes dynamics parallel to the synchronization manifold (i.e., ``in the same direction as the dynamics'').
 It captures the phase shift due to a shock hitting the system at a given time $t$, as will be clarified below.
 The eigenmodes $i>1$ correspond to dynamics orthogonal to the synchronization manifold.
 If these dynamics always converge to zero after the shock, the synchronized state is stable.

 Whether the orthogonal dynamics converge to zero is not obvious from Eq. \eqref{eq:lyap}.
 To know if they do, one must numerically compute the Lyapunov exponents of the system.
-Letting $K=\epsilon \lambda_i$ denote an effective coupling for eigenmode $i$, one calculates Lyapunov exponents in Eq. \eqref{eq:lyap} for all values of $K$ that are typically obtained.
-In our case, because $\epsilon\in[0,1]$ and $\lambda_i\in[0,2]$, it is of interest to only consider the interval $K\in[0,2]$.
+Letting $K=\epsilon \lambda_i$ denote an effective coupling for eigenmode $i$, one calculates Lyapunov exponents $\mu$ in Eq. \eqref{eq:lyap} for all values of $K$ that are typically obtained.
+(In our case, because $\epsilon\in[0,1]$ and $\lambda_i\in[0,2]$, it is of interest to only consider the interval $K\in[0,2]$.)
+When Lyapunov exponents are negative, the corresponding eigenmodes die out over time.